Are machines good enough to write your content yet? Here’s what we discovered about the quality of machine learning in content creation.

 Talk to Transformer is a free content generator tool that tried to finish a piece of text from a snippet.

-To see what it would say, we gave it this line:
+To see what it would say, we gave it the first line from this post on why webinars are important for your small business.

 ‘One of the hardest digital marketing challenges small businesses face is getting noticed online.’